eddyerburgh/notes/docs/computer-networking/computer-networking.md

 **Bandwidth** can refer to either data rate or throughput, although in these notes it generally refers to data rate.

 Data rates are usually measured in bits per second.
-For example, kilobits per second (Kbps) and megabits per second (Mbps).
+For example, kilobits per second (Kb/s) and megabits per second (Mb/s).

 ## LANs and Ethernet